Dionisiy/CA/headlines.md

-In this prooject you'll use Bootstrap's grid to a build a page layout from scratch.
+In this project you'll use Bootstrap's grid to a build a page layout from scratch.